13retonnian/cpnt262-final-project/README.md

 ## About the project

-Fancy Feature: Dog toy recommender
+Fancy Feature: Dog toy recommender.

 ### Group Members